-In columns (4) and (5) we add industry fixed effects, including the same control variables as in columns (1) and (3), respectively.
-The coefficients on establishment sales, export intensity and GDP growth remain positive and statistically significant.
-These coefficients are larger than before, suggesting that the correlations are stronger within industries.
-The coefficient on the number of establishments is now positive and significant.
-This suggests that, while the number of establishments across industries does not correlate with sales dispersion, entry of new establishments over time is associated with a higher dispersion.
-Finally, in column (6) we express all variables in first differences and include industry fixed effects to control for industry-specific trends.
-We still find sales dispersion to be positively correlated with average sales, number of establishments and export intensity.14
+does not correlate with sales dispersion, entry of new establishments over time is associated with a higher dispersion.
+Finally, in column (6), we express all variables in first differences and include industry fixed effects to control for industry-specific trends.
+We still find sales dispersion to be positively correlated with average sales, number of establishments and export intensity.

 In Table 3, we perform robustness checks.
 To exploit both the cross-sectional and the time variation in the data, we use both the specification without fixed effects and the richest specification in first differences.
-In columns (1) and (2), we re-estimate our specification computing the dependent variable on a sub-sample which excludes the smallest establishments (corresponding to the bottom 25 per cent of the sample).
-In columns (3) and (4) we instead exclude the largest establishments (top 21 per cent of the sample).15 Our main evidence is largely unchanged, suggesting that it is not driven by large or small establishments.
-As a further robustness check, in columns (5) and (6) we re-compute the standard deviation of log sales using all sales-size bins available in each period, so as to fully exploit the information contained in the data set.
-The coefficients are similar to those in columns (3) and (6) of Table 2, which further suggests that our results are not driven by the number of bins on which sales dispersion is computed.16
+In columns (1) and (2), we re-estimate our specification computing the dependent variable on a sub-sample which excludes the smallest establishments (corresponding to the bottom 25% of the sample).
+In columns (3) and (4), we instead exclude the largest establishments (top 21% of the sample).
+Our main evidence is largely unchanged, suggesting that it is not driven by large or

-14GDP growth is expressed in differences over the previous two years, so we exclude this variable from the firstdifferenced specifications to avoid double differencing, which would not have a clear interpretation.
+&lt;sup>14 GDP growth is expressed in differences over the previous two years, so we exclude this variable from the first-differenced specifications to avoid double differencing, which would not have a clear interpretation.

-15The number of observations slightly drops in these specifications as in a handful of industries establishments are concentrated in two or three bins.
+&lt;sup>15 The number of observations slightly drops in these specifications as in a handful of industries establishments are concentrated in two or three bins.